ChengTang/lauriekell.github.io/Home.md

 ![](emff-logo.jpg)

 The **MyDas** project simulation tested a range of assessment models and methods in order to establish Maximum Sustainable Yield (MSY), or proxy MSY reference points across the spectrum of data-limited stocks.
+A main output of the project was the development of two R packages `mydas` and `FLife`, both are implemented as [FLR](http://www.flr-project.org/) packages.

 **MyDas** was funded by the Irish exchequer and [EMFF 2014-2020](https://ec.europa.eu/fisheries/cfp/emff_en)